open/close all folders

 Typing Blank/Hyper Bit Hero (Hayden)

 Gareth is British/English which obviously means that he gets the ridiculously inaccurate stereotypes of British people applied to him by Americans.
 Former member of Hellfire Commentaries

 , FTA, is the owner of the Find the Computer Room website, who knowingly mooches off of the Brain Scratch Crew for publicity... but the others don't really care.
 And we don't either.
 Also the winner of the Brain Scratch Quotes 'Best BSC Guest' twitter poll.

 Tropes that apply to Gareth:

 Member of the Sonic Paradox team, he has joined them previously on the Mega Man X3, Mega Man 8 and Sonic Riders.
-He has recorded so far:
+Definitely another guest who deserves more appearances.

 Nathan has appeared in the following commentaries: